The Benefits & Challenges of Enterprise Fleet Maintenance

 Organizing Data Sets For Quick Analysis

 While data is valuable for gaining insight into a fleet vehicle’s health and status, given the size of some enterprise fleets, it can also be overwhelming and challenging to manage.
-With vehicles constantly generating data points, enterprise fleet managers must handle tens of thousands of data points daily from their fleet of hundreds or thousands of vehicles.
+With vehicles constantly generating data points, enterprise fleet management professionals must handle tens of thousands of data points daily from their fleet of hundreds or thousands of vehicles.

 The sheer volume of data can be daunting, especially as it accumulates over time.
 Without an efficient way to analyze the data collected, this can lead to a cycle of chaos, as the long data goes unanalyzed, the harder it becomes to make sense of it, leaving fleet managers trapped in the cycle of reacting to problems.